All Episodes

 Mark Stein in for Rush on the Rush Limbaugh Show.

-I just wanted to go through those figures, because they are actually important.
+I just wanted to go through those figures because they are actually important.

-This was uh uh what they came uh came up with.
+This was what they came up with.

-Uh let's go to Jennifer in Portland.
+Let's go to Jennifer in Portland.

-Jennifer, you're on the Rush Limbaugh show.
+Jennifer, you're on the Rush Limbaugh Show.

 Great to have you with us.